tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 ---
 # Questions

+- what is something (an event) from your childhood that has affected you the most?
 - what did you find the most rewarding about being parent?
 - what advice would you give me about being good parent?
 - what special proverbs have been passed down in your family about how to make it in life or how to have peace of mind?